Last Update 05/05/2020 9:24 AM

 For more information, visit Work Sharing.

-IBank, a unit within California Governor’s Office of Business and Economic Development (GO-Biz), offers the following loan programs for businesses from one to 750 Employees (small businesses) affected by disasters:
+IBank, a unit within California Governor’s Office of Business and Economic Development (GO-Biz), offers the following loan programs for businesses from one to 750 Employees (small businesses) affected by disasters, For more information on how to apply, visit the IBANK Website.

 Disaster Relief Loan Guarantee Program (DRLGP)